samebug/samebug-technical-documentation/workspace.md

 ## Default workspace

 As we mentioned, any activity you do on Samebug happens in a workspace.
 If you do not specify it otherwise, this is your Default Workspace, created along with your Samebug user.
-You have every permission on your Default Workspace, and it is on `Searchable` visibility by default.
+You have every permission on your Default Workspace, and it is on `Searchable` [visibility](privacy.md) by default.

-## Creating other workspaces
+## Managing workspaces

-At the moment you cannot create new workspace, please contact us if you are interested.
+At the moment workspaces are not an invisible feature.
+If you want to create new workspace, invite other users or change the default visibility, please [contact us](mailto:hello@samebug.io)